adibzailan/file_copier/README.md

 # File Copier

-File Copier is a simple, user-friendly application that allows you to automatically copy files from a source folder to a destination folder at specified intervals.
-It provides a graphical user interface for easy configuration and monitoring of the file copying process.
+File Copier is a robust, user-friendly application that allows you to automatically synchronize files from a source folder to a destination folder in real-time.
+It provides a graphical user interface for easy configuration and monitoring of the file synchronization process.

 ## Features

 - Select source and destination folders through a graphical interface
+- Real-time file synchronization:
+  - Instant copying of newly added files
+  - Immediate updates for modified files
-- Specify files to be copied
+  - Instant deletion of removed files
+  - Real-time handling of file renaming/moving
+- Periodic full synchronization at specified intervals
-- Set custom copy intervals (in minutes)
+- Customizable synchronization interval (in minutes)
-- Real-time status updates
+- Real-time status updates and logging
-- File change detection and immediate copying
 - Dark mode interface for comfortable usage

 ## Requirements